 The simplest way to increase your monitor’s refresh rate is by purchasing a new model that has a faster response time and supports at least 240Hz (if not more).

-It’s important that the display you choose is compatible with your graphics card as well as has all the features required for smooth gaming performance, as we mentioned above, such as Adaptive-Sync/FreeSync.
+It’s important that the display you choose is compatible with your graphics card and has all the features required for smooth gaming performance, as we mentioned above, such as Adaptive-Sync/FreeSync.

 2) By Adjusting Your In-Game Settings

-However, It does require an additional proprietary hardware module on your graphics card to function properly, which isn’t compatible with AMD cards (unless you purchase a G-sync monitor).
+However, it requires an additional proprietary hardware module on your graphics card to function properly, which isn’t compatible with AMD cards (unless you purchase a G-Sync monitor).

-Older monitors with fixed refresh rates (60 Hz) work well in games as they simply update on the same frequency set by the user.
+Older monitors with fixed refresh rates (60 Hz) work well in games as they update on the same frequency set by the user.

-Unfortunately, newer models (120+Hz) don’t allow you to simply choose your refresh rate – whether it’s 60, 75, 120, or 144 Hz and still be able to turn up/down V-Sync settings in games since a majority of games need to match this setting with their game’s frame rate so that there is no screen tearing issues.
+Unfortunately, newer models (120+Hz) don’t allow you to choose your refresh rate – whether it’s 60, 75, 120, or 144 Hz and still be able to turn up/down V-Sync settings in games since a majority of games need to match this set with their game’s frame rate so that there is no screen tearing issues.

 So if your FPS drops below your monitor’s VSync threshold, you will see noticeable screen tearing – but turning on ULMB might help achieve smoother images.
-We recommend using NVIDIA cards for gamers who want tear-free images as the ULMB mode works with G-Sync, effectively doubling its response time.
+We recommend using NVIDIA cards for gamers who want tear-free images, as the ULMB mode works with G-Sync, doubling its response time.

 What is ULMB?

 Ultra Low Motion Blur (ULMB) is a motion blur reduction feature available on some monitors and was made popular by NVIDIA’s Lightboost technology.

 It essentially limits the monitor’s refresh rate to refresh rates higher than 85 Hz to display sharper images during fast-paced games – but this can get rather costly because you cannot use this feature along with FreeSync/G-SYNC or any other monitor overclocking tech (unless your monitor supports both).

 How Does ULMB Work?